aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 ## Storage.ContainsKey method has been added ##

-[Aspose.Slides.Export.Web.Storage.ContainsKey](https://apireference.aspose.com/slides/net/aspose.slides.export.web/storage/methods/containskey) method has been added.
-It allows checking if some value with a certain key was added to the storage.
+The [Aspose.Slides.Export.Web.Storage.ContainsKey](https://apireference.aspose.com/slides/net/aspose.slides.export.web/storage/methods/containskey) method has been added.
+It allows you to check whether some value with a certain key was added to the storage.

 Method declaration: